Ed & Millie | Their love. Their legacy.

 The heavens proclaim his righteousness, and all peoples see his glory.

 Millie, too, had dreams of attending college.
 After high school, she took business classes in Salisbury while living with a cousin.
 But her mother fell ill after a year, and Millie returned to Coats to help take care of her.
-She found a job at Fort Bragg at the start of the war, working for the quartermaster and saving every dime she earned for college.
+She found a job at Fort Liberty at the start of the war, working for the quartermaster and saving every dime she earned for college.
 For fun, she attended USO dances with her friends.

-“Eventually, I had enough working at Bragg, and I tried to quit in the summer [of 1945] so I could attend school that fall, but the captain refused and said, ‘You can’t leave.
+“Eventually, I had enough working at Liberty, and I tried to quit in the summer [of 1945] so I could attend school that fall, but the captain refused and said, ‘You can’t leave.
 The war’s not over.’” she says.
 “Well, in September, the war was over.
 So that same day, while everyone was celebrating, I walked over and handed him my resignation and said, ‘You can’t keep me any longer.’
 I started at Campbell that fall.”

 Which leads us to the beginning.
 1947.
 That cold January morning in a classroom at Campbell Junior College.
 Ed Wiggins, fresh from the war, huddled around a radiator with his new classmates before the start of class.